 Keep in mind that school boards are consistently struggling with limited resources and judging various priorities from teachers, administrators, parents and other community members.
-It's important to recognize those challenges and make the case that screening and brief intervention is an efficient and effective spending decision that can improve the academic and social development of the students.

-developed by the Children's Mental Health Campaign in Massachusetts to expand on existing school-based SBIRT training.
+It's important to recognize those challenges and make the case that screening and brief intervention is an efficient and effective spending decision that can improve the academic and social development of the students.5 developed by the Children's Mental Health Campaign in Massachusetts to expand on existing school-based SBIRT training.
 Estimated Cost of School-Based SBIRT from Wisconsin: A resource developed by Wisconsin Citizen Action to estimate the cost of implementing SBIRT in school districts across the state.
-Association of School Administrators: School Budgets 101: A guide from The American introduction manual for advocates with limited knowledge of school budgets.
+Association of School Administrators: School Budgets 101 : A guide from The American Association of School Administrators outlining the school budget process.
+This is a good introduction manual for advocates with limited knowledge of school budgets.